yegor256/blog/_drafts/how-to-write.md

 in this paper.
 Imagine the reader just reads the Introduction and then immediately this Conclusion.
 It should read fluently.

-This paragraph is a shoft version of the Discussion.
+This paragraph is a short version of the Discussion.

-## Acknowledgements
+## Acknowledgments

 Here, you say "many thanks to individuals and organizations that contributed to the research, including ..."
 You list them all, in